 We would also like you to start to think about the following questions that we will be asking you in your interview.
 We don't expect you to have memorised your answers to these, but it would be good if you could do some research and start to think about your answers before the day.

-- Outside of film and television what have you seen or read that has changed your way of thinking
+2. Outside of film, what have you engaged in most recently that has changed your way of thinking?

 6. What are you looking for in a successful applicant?